Ring Road Iceland Self Drive

 See also: Renting a 4×4 in Iceland.

-This is my shameless plug for locally owned Lava Car Rentals.
-I have always had great service from them and they are very transparent around the unique and sometimes confusing insurance needs for Iceland.
+Now for my shameless plug for locally owned Lava Car Rentals.
+I have consistently had excellent service from them, and they are exceptionally transparent about Iceland’s unique and sometimes confusing insurance requirements.

 SHOULD YOU RENT AN EV IN ICELAND?